fun4seb/GitNotes/2022 ~ Winter/GEOG 330/GEOG330 - Week 3.md

 - Underlying themes of the California School:
     - Attempts to link the sprawling suburbs of Los Angeles with a new regime of flexible accumulation manifested in high-technology agglomerations based around dynamic creative industries such as movie production, and industrial clusters based around low-skilled/illegal workers
-    - Los Angeles as a young city that displays little of the typical industrial legacy found in industrial-era cities, allowing it to be the site for new urban forms such as a **reduced significance of the central business district and the present of many competing decentralized centers (multiple nuclei model)**
+    - Los Angeles is a young city that displays little of the typical industrial legacy found in industrial-era cities, allowing it to be the site for new urban forms such as a **reduced significance of the central business district and the present of many competing decentralized centers (multiple nuclei model)**
         - This dispersion was made possible by the newly widespread adoption of the automobile for transportation

 - This **dispersion** and **lack of recognizable pattern** has been a key theme developed by the Los Angeles School